Pedestrian bridge collapses onto DC highway, injuring several people

-(CNN)A pedestrian bridge collapsed onto Interstate 295 in Washington, DC midday Wednesday, injuring several people and blocking the highway in both directions, according to tweets from DC Fire and EMS.
+(CNN)A pedestrian bridge that likely was struck by at least one vehicle collapsed onto Interstate 295 in Washington, DC, injuring several people and blocking the highway in both directions, officials said Wednesday.

+Chris Geldart, acting deputy mayor for public safety and justice, told reporters that preliminary evidence shows that a collision involving multiple vehicles occurred 10 minutes before noon.
+The bridge came off its moorings.

-The bridge collapsed at Kenilworth Avenue prior to Polk Street NE, the agency said in a tweet.
-Four people were transported to the hospital, but there were no reports of anyone trapped in the debris, the agency said.
+The span collapsed at Kenilworth Avenue before Polk Street NE, DC Fire and EMS said in a tweet.
+"We don't have any structural concerns about the bridge.
+It was last inspected in February," Mayor Muriel Bowser said.

 Images posted by DC Fire and EMS and aerial footage from CNN affiliate WJLA show one side of the bridge fell onto I-295 southbound, while the part of the bridge on the northbound side remains mostly attached to an elevated platform.